avosa/webster/README.md

 let aliceAge = ages["Alice"] // 30
 ```

-7. Custom Types
-   Webster can also support custom types using structures (structs) and classes.
+7. Custom Types: Webster can also support custom types using structures (structs) and classes.
 Structs are value types, while classes are reference types.
 You can define properties and methods for both structs and classes.

 - Structs